 The application cannot be electronically submitted for multiple reasons.
 The most important reason is that the application contains very personal and sensitive information about your child.
-The Department does not have the ability to encrypt incoming e-mails.
+The Department of Health Services (DHS) does not have the ability to encrypt incoming emails.
 In addition, a home visit is required with new applications.
 The consultant will submit the completed application packet to the Department after meeting with your child in your home.

-Eligibility determinations for the Katie Beckett Program are made by nurses employed by the Division of Long Term Care, Bureau of Children's Services.
+Eligibility determinations for the Katie Beckett Program are made by nurses employed by the Division of Medicaid Services (DMS), Bureau of Children's Long Term Support Services (BCLTSS).
 A required recertification is done annually or whenever significant changes occur.

 Members should notify the program of address changes, changes which may affect eligibility or any problems in getting the Medicaid card by calling 608-266-3236.

-For families interested in applying to the Children’s Long-Term Supports Waiver, the Community Options Program, the Family Support Program, and/or the Katie Beckett Program, who reside in Adams, Columbia, Dane, Green, Jefferson, Kenosha, Lafayette, Marquette, Ozaukee, Racine, Rock, Walworth, Washington or Waukesha counties, please contact CompassWisconsin: Threshold for the unified intake process.
+For families interested in applying to the Children’s Long-Term Supports Waiver, the Community Options Program, and/or the Katie Beckett Program, who reside in Adams, Columbia, Dane, Green, Jefferson, Kenosha, Lafayette, Marquette, Ozaukee, Racine, Rock, Walworth, Washington or Waukesha counties, please contact CompassWisconsin: Threshold for the unified intake process.